 \subsection{Minimal number of Reidemeister III moves}

 \ \\ We now give a family of pairs of diagrams of classical links such that deforming one of them to the other requires minimum four Reidemeister III moves.

 \begin{thm}

-There exists a family of classical diagrams $D_{n,k}$ for $n\geq 2$ and odd $k\geq 3$ of $2$-component links with $6n+2k$ crossings such that there is at least four Reidemeister III moves required to transform the diagram $D_{n,k}$ into trivial diagram without any crossings. \end{thm}
+There exists a family of classical diagrams $D_{n,k}$ for $n\geq 2$ and odd $k\geq 3$ of $2$-component links with $6n+2k$ crossings such that there is at least four Reidemeister III moves required to transform the diagram $D_{n,k}$ into the trivial diagram without any crossings. \end{thm}

-\begin{proof} Let us consider a diagram $D_{n,k}$ as a (modified) plat closure of word $c_1^k\Delta^{2n}c_1^{-k}$, presented in the Figure \ref{r9} .
+\begin{proof} Let us consider a diagram $D_{n,k}$ as a (modified) plat closure of word $c_1^k\Delta^{2n}c_1^{-k}$, presented in Figure \ref{r9}.

-From the Proposition \ref{p01} we know that every Reidemeister III move in a motion picture stills corresponds to one triple point in a surface diagram.
-By uniqueness of knotted surface type from a given marked diagram (Theorem \ref{t04}) it follows that, it is sufficient to prove that there exists a knotted surface $F$, such that $L_-(F)$ is the $D_{n,k}$ diagram and $L_+(F)$ can be unlinked without any Reidemeister III move; finally that the surface $F$ has at least four triple points in every in every projection to $\mathbb{R}^3$.
+From Proposition \ref{p01} we know that every Reidemeister III move in a motion picture stills corresponds to one triple point in a surface diagram.
+By uniqueness of surface-knot type from a given marked diagram (Theorem \ref{t04}) it follows that, it is sufficient to prove that there exists a surface-knot $F$, such that $L_-(F)$ is the $D_{n,k}$ diagram and $L_+(F)$ can be unlinked without any Reidemeister III move; finally that the surface $F$ has at least four triple points in every projection to $\mathbb{R}^3$.